How Should You Transcribe Numbers?

 When you think about transcribing numbers, the first step is to consider the context in which they appear; numbers can represent everything from dates to quantities, measurements to financial figures and more, and each of these contexts may require a different approach to transcription.
 For instance, while transcribing a financial report, precision is paramount, and you’ll want to make sure that every number is transcribed exactly as spoken.
 On the other hand, in a casual conversation, rounding off numbers or using approximate terms might be acceptable.

-Understanding this context not only helps in deciding how to transcribe the numbers but also in maintaining the tone and accuracy of the original audio; in short, it’s essential to keep in mind who will be using the transcript and for what purpose.
+Understanding this context not only helps in deciding how to transcribe the numbers but also in maintaining the tone and accuracy of the original audio; this includes being mindful of elements like slang in clean verbatim .
+In short, it’s essential to keep in mind who will be using the transcript and for what purpose.

 Rules and Guidelines for Transcribing Numbers